TEE2DWHY/FarmAlert-Backend/README.md

 The API includes various endpoints for handling different functionalities:

 - Endpoint for managing user data.
-- Endpoint for storing and data manipulation.
+- Endpoint for storing data and data manipulation.
 - Endpoint for managing cattle and sales data.

 Refer to the code and documentation for detailed usage and available endpoints (Below @ Documentation).